bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 :::info

-The **featureTag** setting is the tag that you configure when creating a Feature Flag.
-When it is not configured, it will evaluate all the Feature Flags in the environment. **We strongly recommend** using tags to speed up the evaluation process and reduce the cache size in the client.
+The **featureTag** setting is the tag you configure when creating a Feature Flag.
+It will evaluate all the Feature Flags in the environment when it is not configured.<br />
+**We strongly recommend** using tags to speed up the evaluation process and reduce the cache size in the client.

 :::